-Flow-Through Shares of Resource Companies that, in turn, expend such amounts on CEE which are renounced to the Partnership with an effective date in 2024 and allocated to a Québec Class Limited Partner (as defined in "Québec Income Tax Considerations") and deducted by him or her in 2024.
+Flow-Through Shares of Resource Companies that, in turn, expend such amounts on CEE which are renounced to the Partnership with an effective date in 2025 and allocated to a Québec Class Limited Partner (as defined in "Québec Income Tax Considerations") and deducted by him or her in 2025.
 No portion of fees or expenses incurred by the Partnership in respect of the Québec Portfolio will be paid through funds borrowed by the Partnership.

-(17) The calculations in the tax tables assume that 65% of the Available Funds expended to acquire Flow-Through Shares of Resource Companies incurring Eligible Expenditures in and outside of Quebec will entitle a Limited Partner to the 30% non-refundable Critical Mineral Tax Credit and that 35% of the Available Funds expended to acquire Flow-Through Shares of Resource Companies incurring Eligible Expenditures in and outside of Québec will entitle a Limited Partner to the 15% federal non-refundable "flow-through mining expenditure" investment tax credit available to him or her in respect of certain "grass roots" mining CEE incurred by a Resource Company in 2024 and renounced under Investment Agreements entered into before December 2024.
+(17) The calculations in the tax tables assume that 65% of the Available Funds expended to acquire Flow-Through Shares of Resource Companies incurring Eligible Expenditures in and outside of Quebec will entitle a Limited Partner to the 30% non-refundable Critical Mineral Tax Credit and that 35% of the Available Funds expended to acquire Flow-Through Shares of Resource Companies incurring Eligible Expenditures in and outside of Québec will entitle a Limited Partner to the 15% federal non-refundable "flow-through mining expenditure" investment tax credit available to him or her in respect of certain "grass roots" mining CEE incurred by a Resource Company in 2025 and renounced under Investment Agreements entered into before December 2025.

-It is assumed that the Limited Partner will be subject to tax on the amount of the investment tax credits in 2025 (except for Québec provincial tax purposes).
+It is assumed that the Limited Partner will be subject to tax on the amount of the investment tax credits in 2026 (except for Québec provincial tax purposes).
 The investment tax credits are described in further detail in Note (2).

 It is assumed that the Critical Mineral Tax Credit received by a Québec Limited Partner will be treated, for Québec provincial tax purposes, in a manner similar to the existing 15% federal non-refundable "flow-through mining expenditure" investment tax credit.
-The Québec Government has confirmed (in Information Bulletin 2022-8 dated December 16, 2022 (the "Bulletin")) that the Québec tax legislation will be amended so that the treatment of the Critical Mineral Tax Credit for Québec provincial income tax purposes for individuals will be the same as that of the existing 15% federal non-refundable "flow-through mining expenditure" investment tax credit.
+The Québec tax legislation was amended so that the treatment of the Critical Mineral Tax Credit for Québec provincial income tax purposes for individuals will be the same as that of the existing 15% federal non-refundable "flow-through mining expenditure" investment tax credit.
 Accordingly, as stated in the Bulletin, the Critical Mineral Tax Credit that an individual receives would not be included in income and would not reduce the individual's cumulative Canadian exploration expenses account.
-Similarly, the amount of the Critical Mineral Tax Credit that an individual receives, is entitled to receive or becomes entitled to receive would not reduce the individual's exploration base relating to certain Québec exploration expenses, for the purposes of the additional deduction in respect of certain exploration expenses incurred in Québec, nor would it reduce the individual's exploration base relating to certain Québec surface mining or oil and gas exploration expenses, for the purposes of the additional deduction in respect of certain surface mining exploration expenses or oil and gas exploration expenses incurred in Québec.
+Similarly, the amount of the Critical Mineral Tax Credit that an individual receives, is entitled to receive or becomes entitled to receive would not reduce the individual's exploration base relating to certain Québec exploration expenses, for the purposes of the additional deduction in respect of certain surface mining expenses incurred in Québec, nor would it reduce the individual's exploration base relating to certain surface mining expenses, for the purposes of the additional deduction in respect of certain surface mining expenses incurred in Québec.
 The amendments to Québec tax legislation have not been introduced into law, and no assurance can be given that such amendments will be adopted.

-The calculations assume that 75% of Available Funds will be invested in Flow-Through Shares issued by Resource Companies incurring CEE 100% in the Province of Québec (the "Québec Eligible Funds"), and a Québec Limited Partner will be entitled to an additional 10% deduction in respect of certain CEE and an another additional 10% deduction in respect of certain oil and gas or surface mining exploration expenses incurred in the Province of Québec.
+The calculations assume that 75% of Available Funds will be invested in Flow-Through Shares issued by Resource Companies incurring CEE 100% in the Province of Québec (the "Québec Eligible Funds"), and a Québec Limited Partner will be entitled to an additional 10% deduction in respect of certain CEE and an another additional 10% deduction in respect of certain surface mining exploration expenses incurred in the Province of Québec.
 For the purposes of our calculations of the results, we have assumed that 50% of the Québec Eligible Funds are entitled to the 20% additional deduction and that 50% are entitled to the 10% additional deduction.